-In this context, ideas42 is launching a new A/B testing initiative to tackle difficult behavioral challenges around adoption and usage of digital financial services in the developing world.
+To support financial service providers in Sub-Saharan Africa and South Asia, ideas42 launched a multi-year A/B testing initiative in 2016 to tackle difficult behavioral challenges around the adoption and usage of digital financial services.
 A/B testing is a quick and inexpensive way to test different versions of a product or service to see how small changes can have an outsized impact on consumer behavior.
-Using this method allows designers to choose different aspects of a digital financial product, like layout or content, quickly and rigorously test them on users, and compare the results to find out what works and what doesn’t for the target population.
+In essence, we choose different aspects of a digital financial product—like layout, content, marketing materials, and incentive schemes—for quick and rigorous testing on users.
+By comparing results, we can find out what works and what doesn’t for the target population.

 Interested in working with us or learning more about our A/B testing work?
 Send us a note at email@example.com